Sarah Harper: Professional life

 Harper served on the Prime Minister's Council for Science and Technology between 2014 and 2017 which advises the prime minister of the day on the scientific evidence for strategic policies and frameworks.
 She chaired the UK government Foresight Review on Ageing Societies, and the European Ageing Index Panel for the UNECE Population Unit.
-Harper is a non-exec Director of Health Data UK, a Trustee of the UK Research Integrity Office, and a Governor of the Pensions Policy Institute,.
+Harper is a non-executive Director of Health Data UK, a Trustee of the UK Research Integrity Office, and a Governor of the Pensions Policy Institute.
 She is a Fellow of the Royal Anthropology Institute, and a Fellow of University College, Oxford.

 Harper's main focus has been engaging the wider academic and public policy community in her vision of global population ageing.
 In the area of work and pensions Harper is a governor of the Pensions Policy Institute, a former trustee of Club Vita the new longevity comparison club for occupational pension schemes, and a former trustee of the Third Age Employment Network.
 She served on the Royal Society working group "People and the Planet" and World Economic Forum Global Agenda Council on Ageing.
 Harper served on the Academy of Medical Sciences Population Health 2040 enquiry, and the Wellcome Trust Health Consequences of Population Change Panel.
 Harper has served as the global advisor on ageing to the international bank HSBC, and is the principal investigator with George Leeson on the Global Ageing Survey, which asked 44,000 people in 24 countries about their attitudes and behaviours towards later life and retirement.

 Harper was announced as the new director of the Royal Institution in April 2017, taking up the position from 1 May.
 She resigned and left the Royal Institution in September 2017.

 Harper is the founding editor and the editor-in-chief of the Journal of Population Ageing, published by Springer, and her latest book How Population Change will Transform our World, is published by OUP, 2016.
 Harper's other works include Families in Ageing Societies, OUP 2004 and Ageing in Asia 2008 (with Roger Goodman).

 Harper has served as the global advisor on ageing to the international bank HSBC, and is the principal investigator with George Leeson on the Global Ageing Survey, which asked 44,000 people in 24 countries about their attitudes and behaviours towards later life and retirement.

 Harper is a frequent speaker at academic, corporate and public events, many internationally.
 Alongside keynotes at academic conferences, Sarah has spoken at World Economic Forums in China and Australia, presented various TED and TED linked talks, is a regular speaker at Literary and Science Festivals including Hay, Edinburgh, Oxford and Cheltenham.

 In 2023, Harper told the Daily Telegraph that a falling UK birth rate would be "good for… our planet”.
 She said: “I think it’s a good thing that the high-income, high-consuming countries of the world are reducing the number of children that they’re having."

+Harper was elected a Fellow of the Academy of Medical Sciences in 2023.